 On the occasion of the launch of the Smart Nation initiative, in 2014, Singapore's Prime Minister Lee Hsien Long stressed the necessity to provide open access to geospatial data for the country.
 The innovative approach aims at spreading the spirit of innovation and technology advancement in Singapore.
 In order to implement this vision within a ten years time frame, a Smart Vision office has been established.

 Among the ASEAN Member States, Singapore is the only developed country.
 The ICT infrastructure is relatively effective and strong.
 The strengthening of cyber infrastructure by establishing Next Generation Nationwide Broadband Network (Next Gen NBN) by Infocomm Development Authority of Singapore (IDA) will benefit the whole country greatly: higher broadband speeds and larger bandwidth, fast upload and download speeds, leveraging on cloud computing, facilitating services delivery and catalyzing adoption.
 It will enable contributors or developers to upload digital content in any file formats and users can access the content anywhere.

 Open source adoption is relatively slow as reliability of open source applications is a cause of concern.
 More collaboration is required for making national initiatives in open access.
-The cyber infrastructure needs to be strengthened, and the funding policies should be made mandatory such that all the public funded research is freely available.
+The funding policies should be made mandatory such that all the public funded research is freely available.